 No, this is a certification program which is different from a degree program.

 If I have taken a similar culinary program prior to entering this one, do I have to go through all of the courses to receive a certificate?

 No, this will be a case-by-case review.
-If our class matches a previous class you have taken, you can “test out."
+If our class matches a previously taken class, you can “test out."
 If you have a current up-to-date ServSafe Certification, you will not have to take that class.

 I want to be a pastry chef.
 Does this program include pastry arts?

-No, as a culinary program, we teach the fundamentals of baking and some advance baking skills.
-It would not qualify for a Pastry Arts course.
+No, as a culinary program, we teach the fundamentals of baking and some advanced baking skills.
+It would not qualify for a pastry arts course.

 At the end of this program, am I considered a “chef?"

-Sorry, no. This is a program in which you are able to develop your skills and knowledge in order to enter the foodservice industry for an entry-level position.
-A chef is a professional and considered an expert in the field due to his or her amassed knowledge, skill and experience.
+No, this is a program in which you are able to develop your skills and knowledge in order to enter the foodservice industry for an entry-level position.
+A professional chef is considered an expert in the field due to his or her amassed knowledge, skill and experience.
 All of this takes years of dedication and a passion for the art to cultivate.